vinodnarayan955/X-Y-motion-control/README.md

 # X-Y-motion-control
 LabVIEW code for X-Y motion control

+**Prerequisite:**
+1. At a minimum LabVIEW run time enviornment setup (with the JKI package add-on) on a 64-bit windows OS system (LV 2018 or above)
+2. Install LV 2018 (32-bit) or above on a 64 bit windows OS system
+3. Install VIPM by JKI, download and install JKI SM as an add-on

 **Launch Instructions**
 1. Download X-Y-motion-control project which contains all the source code and the executable
 2. Go to builds-----> X-Y motion control----> X-Y motion control app----> and then double-click on X-Y stage sim app.exe to launch the simulator app